slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 The more «art» you allow in, the less commercial success you’ll have.
 People don’t want «art» they want entertainment.

+> *"There is no exquisite beauty without some strangeness in the proportion."
+-- Edgar Allan Poe*

+> *"Sharpness is a bourgeois concept."
+-- Henri Cartier-Bresson*

 > *"Form follows profit is the aesthetic principle of our times."
 -- Richard Rogers*

+> *"Limit everything to the essential but do not remove the poetry."
+-- Dieter Rams*

 > *"Good taste is easy.
 What’s challenging is to be close to vulgarity."
 -- Adam Caruso*